The Wiz (film): Songs and score

 Quincy Jones served as musical supervisor and music producer.
 He later wrote that he initially did not want to work on the film, but did it as a favor to Lumet.
 The film marked Jones's first time working with Jackson, and would eventually produce three hit albums for Jackson: Off the Wall (1979), Thriller (1982) and Bad (1987).
 Jones recalled working with Jackson as one of his favorite experiences from The Wiz, and spoke of Jackson's dedication to his role, comparing his acting style to Sammy Davis Jr. Jones had a brief cameo appearance during the "Gold" segment of the Emerald City sequence, playing what looks like a fifty-foot grand piano.

 Of the 28 numbers originally composed by Charlie Smalls and company, 17 were retained in full or in part for the film.
 "Tornado Ballet", "I Was Born on the Day Before Yesterday", "Kalidah Battle", "Lion's Dream", "Emerald City Ballet (Psst)", "So You Wanted to Meet the Wizard", the Act 2 Entr'acte, "Funky Monkeys", "Who Do You Think You Are?", "Y'all Got It", and "A Rested Body" were cut.

 Four new numbers were added: "Can I Go On?", the instrumental "Poppy Girls Theme", "Emerald City Sequence" and "Is This What Feeling Gets?
-(Dorothy's Theme)".
+(Dorothy's Theme)" (the latter of which was cut from the film but featured on the soundtrack).
 "You Can't Win", a song originally written for the musical's Baltimore run that was cut after it was transferred to Broadway, was reincorporated.